Ramy-Badr-Ahmed/Nodejs-TCP-Server-Client/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/Ramy-Badr-Ahmed/node-tcp?cacheSeconds=1&color=yellow)
 ![GitHub](https://img.shields.io/github/license/Ramy-Badr-Ahmed/node-tcp?cacheSeconds=1&color=red)

+# TCP Communication with Node.js

-A TCP server and client implementation using Node.js's `net` module, operating at the Session Layer of the OSI Model.
+A TCP server and client implementation using Node.js's `net` module, operating at the Transport Layer of the OSI Model.
+This implementation focuses on direct and efficient communication without additional overhead such as data compression or encryption/decryption, suitable for safe and trusted networks.

 #### Use Cases: